-GoPro action cameras are one of the most versatile cameras in the world, and one of the most recent additions in this family is GoPro Hero8.
+GoPro action cameras are one of the most versatile cameras globally, and one of the most recent additions in this family is GoPro Hero8.

 Hero 8 has all the signature features of Hero 7 but with mild improvements.
-The video quality, audio quality, TimeWrap, and HyperSmooth stabilization, all these are improved in performance perceptive with other software up-gradation.
+The video quality, audio quality, TimeWrap, and HyperSmooth stabilization improved performance perceptive with other software up-gradation.

-HyperSmooth video stabilization functionality is electronic video stabilization, which eliminates the need for gimbal even when you are shooting on a very rough path.
+HyperSmooth video stabilization functionality is electronic video stabilization, eliminating the need for gimbal even when you are shooting on a very rough path.
 It was the prime reason to buy Hero 7.